George Chigas

-George Chigas is an American writer, scholar and expert on Cambodian culture and the crimes of the Khmer Rouge.
-He is currently an associate teaching professor in the World Languages and Cultures department at the University of Massachusetts Lowell.
+George Chigas is an American writer, scholar and expert on Cambodian culture and literature.
+He is currently an emeritus associate teaching professor in the World Languages and Cultures department at the University of Massachusetts Lowell.

 Early life and education

 Chigas graduated with a B.A. in Classical Studies from Tufts University in 1980.
 Subsequently he obtained an M.A. in Asian Studies from Cornell University in 1997 and a PhD in Southeast Asian Languages and Cultures from the University of London SOAS in 2002.

 Career

 Following his B.A., in the late 1980s, Chigas worked at Lowell's International Institute and subsequently with a refugee processing center in the Philippines and in different refugee camps along the Thai/Cambodian border.

 Chigas was the Associate Director of the Cambodian Genocide Program at Yale University from 1998-2001.
 Working on the program he was involved in collecting evidence against Khmer Rouge leaders, who were later put on trial in Cambodia.
 In 2009 Chigas worked on a project with the Cambodian Ministry of Education, Youth and Sports to publish the first nationally used textbook on the Khmer Rouge.

 In 2010 he was named lecturer in the Cultural Studies Department at UMass Lowell, where he had served as visiting professor before.